I'm back and I bring dead bug.

 nT2zR.gif

-If you can do the dead bug exercise well - with smooth control and no neck, hip, or back strain, feeling the belly scooping connection, and coordinating your breath with the movement - then you are well on your way to understanding a substantial piece of the pilates exercise puzzle.
+If you can do the dead bug exercise well - with smooth control and no neck, hip, or back strain, feeling the belly scooping connection, and coordinating your breath with the movement - then you are well on your way to understanding a substantial piece of the Pilates exercise puzzle.